dreamportdev/Osdev-Notes/99_Appendices/B_Tips_And_Tricks.md

 It is worth noting that relying on this is *usually* okay, most compilers will do the right thing, but optimizations can get a little weird sometimes.
 Especially -O2 and above.

 ### The solution?
 There's no easy replacement for bitfields.
-Our suggestion is doing the maths by ourselves, and just store data in a `uint8_t` or whatever size is appropriate.
+Our suggestion is doing the maths yourself, and store data in a `uint8_t` or whatever size is appropriate.
 Until the day some compiler extensions come along to resolve this.